 Rallies held in SWFL, nationwide in support of Obamacare

-SOUTH FORT MYERS, Fla.
-(AP) – About 100 people showed up at the corner of Cypress Lake Drive and U.S. 41 to protest Republican efforts to repeal President Barack Obama’s health care law, one of a number of rallies Democrats staged across the country to highlight opposition.
+SOUTH FORT MYERS, Fla. – About 100 people showed up at the corner of Cypress Lake Drive and U.S. 41 to protest Republican efforts to repeal President Barack Obama’s health care law, one of a number of rallies Democrats staged across the country to highlight opposition.

 Thousands of people showed up in freezing temperatures on Sunday in Michigan where Sen. Bernie Sanders called on Americans to resist the push to end Obamacare.